 Due to the famous expedition and the importance of the discovery, a site has been set up in memory of the Lander Brothers, and this site is placed at their landing point.
 The site is located off a main road, Nnebisi Road.
 At the site there is an information center, restaurant, and a museum.
 Inside the information center there is largely information on trade throughout the area, travel information, and more modern day information in the tourist realm of the world.
 On the flip side, the museum which is in property contain many artifacts and information on the expedition and the aftermath of the expedition.
 In particular, the boat that the brothers used was donated and is on display in the museum.
 This is considered the center point of the museum.4

 At this site, there is a monument which was built in memory of the two brothers who had such an immense impact on this area of Africa.
 This monument is of an anchor which signifies the spot of their landing.
 Also on the anchorage monument, there is a cross and this is significant because it shows the spread of Christianity to the area.
 Also, it is important to add that there is a grave yard at the attraction as well.
-This grave yard is next to the anchorage monument, and the grave yard is the final resting place as various missionaries who came here in order to spread their religion to the African people.
+This grave yard is next to the anchorage monument, and the grave yard is the final resting place of various missionaries who came here in order to spread their religion to the African people.

 This site teaches us various things about the history of the people of this area.
 For instance, the small amounts of trade in the area before the landing of these brothers shows how closed off this area was to the rest of the world.
 Whether this was due to its rough terrain or that these people did not want to trade with outside countries, they were opened up to the world vastly after the landing of these two brothers.
 Also, throughout history Christianity has been one of the largest religions and it has had a foothold in many areas of the world.
 Since missionaries went o this area to convert the people, it shows that these people were not followers of the major religion, like European people thought that they should.